 The journalist from Le Figaro had most likely answered his own question.
 The event was organized by Frenchman Bernard Ernest Chérifel de la Grave.
 M. de la Grave had been born in 1828 and, after his studies had worked as a language tutor in various parts of France until at least 1867.
 As an enterprising 35-year old he had gone into partnership with a firm which financed a school of which he was principal.
 It was well-run and well-situated, in Saint-Mandé in the chic outskirts of Paris and, according to the local newspaper, students spoke highly of it.
 Disaster struck when the financing company became bankrupt.
 After a court case against the financiers, Chérifel de la Grave was left with a mere 2,522 francs and 27 centimes.
 Did he choose to use that money to move to England or did he find it expedient to leave France?
 By 1869 he was settled in Brighton and was advertising his wares from 40 Hamilton Road:

 By 1877 M. de la Grave had married the widow of well-known Brighton photographer Albert Boucher.
 The happy bridegroom inherited not only the wife but the photographic business and the shop at 15 Kings Road.
-The photographic business was run by Albert Boucher’s son leaving M. de la Grave time to throw himself into improving Anglo-French relations in Brighton.
+The photographic business somehow continued to run under the name of “A Boucher”, leaving M. de la Grave time to throw himself into improving Anglo-French relations in Brighton.

 So in 1881, M. de la Grave was Secretary of the committee organising a Festival of French music: he invited the entrants; he found the accommodation for them; he rounded up the judges; he chose the venues; he dealt with the social media of the day, “puffing” the event in as many newspapers as he could.